 Moscow schools also use online school performance and attendance records as well as the “Attendance and Food” system, in which parents can see children’s marks and their education in general: what topics were covered and what homework is due.
 The system allows parents to monitor their child’s arrival and departure from school and what they had for lunch.

 Moscow is one of the world’s top ten cities in the number of CCTV cameras.
-There are over 146,000 cameras installed in entrance halls, courtyards, public places, and education institutions.
+There are over 146,000 cameras installed in entrance halls, courtyards, public places, and educational institutions.
 Recordings are used to solve 70 percent of violations and crimes.
 The cameras also help monitor utility services.

 Recordings are kept at the united data storage and process center.
-In case of emergency, it is possible to book the archived information from the necessary camera for 30 days by calling 8 (495) 587-0002.
+In case of an emergency, it is possible to book the archived information from the necessary camera for 30 days by calling 8 (495) 587-0002.
 The application number received from the operator must be given to law enforcement or legal counsel.
 If not booked, the archived information is kept for five days.